-When Abraham Lincoln was asked why it was he did not belong to a church, he said, "When some church will write over its door simply this sentence, "Thou shalt love the Lord thy God with all thy soul, with all thy strength and thy neighbor as thyself,' that church will I join with all my heart and all my soul."
+When Abraham Lincoln was asked why it was he did not belong to a church, he said, "When some church will write over its door simply this sentence, "Thou shalt love the Lord thy God with all thy soul, with all thy strength and thy neighbor as thyself," that church will I join with all my heart and all my soul."
 We have been trying to build that kind of church for one hundred years.
 Abdul-Baha is trying to build that church all over the world.
-Amen! more power to his voice!2

-The following day, May 20, he addressed a women's suffrage meeting in the Metropolitan Temple, speaking on the equality of men and women, sketching the historical progress of women, and offering some outstanding examples.3 Mrs Penfield, who introduced him, mentioned, in part, the following:
+Ameni more power to his voice!75 the Metropolitan Temple, speaking on the equality of men and women, sketching the historical progress of women, and offering some outstanding examples.76